 Most of us have heard of caregiver burnout or are familiar with the trials and tribulations involved with providing care for an aging loved one.
 While we may be aware of these unique “occupational hazards,” many family caregivers feel that they are powerless to change their situations and therefore turn a blind eye to their emotional, physical and even financial difficulties.
 However, this denial only provides a cozy little space for burnout to take root and grow.

 According to the Caregiving in the U.S. 2020 Report published by The National Alliance for Caregiving (NAC) and AARP, 36 percent of family caregivers consider their situation to be highly stressful.
 Furthermore, nearly half of this high-stress group (49 percent) provides more than 20 hours of care each week.
-Even if you believe you are on top of your loved one’s needs and your own, it is crucial for you to periodically take an objective look at your circumstances to prevent pushing your limits too far.
+Even if you believe you are on top of your loved one’s needs and your own, it is crucial for you to periodically take an objective look at your circumstances to avoid pushing your limits too far.
 You may be meeting many of these needs, but are you providing the best possible care?
 At what costs?

 “Some people do not realize the extent of their stress and burnout, so they do not realize that they need to take action or look into things that can help them,” explains Barry J. Jacobs, Psy.D., clinical psychologist, family therapist and author of The Emotional Survival Guide for Caregivers: Looking After Yourself and Your Family While Helping an Aging Parent.
 “This puts those caregivers at greater risk for fatigue and depression and, ultimately, for being unable to continue their caregiving duties.”

-Family caregivers can help themselves by learning to be more mindful of the strain they’re under and being more proactive about finding a healthy middle ground between total sacrifice and selfishness.
+Family caregivers can help themselves by learning to be more mindful of the strain they’re under and more proactive about finding a healthy middle ground between total sacrifice and selfishness.

 What Is Caregiver Burden?